dkelly255/python-checkers/README.md

 The following section details the features specific to the "Hangman" component of the application:

 ### Hangman Welcome Screen:
-This is the initialintroductory screen greeting the user upon selection of the Hangman game from the game selection menu
+This is the initial introductory screen greeting the user upon selection of the Hangman game from the game selection menu

 ![Main screen](readme/images/hangman/hangmanwelcome.png)